Uniracers: Lawsuit

 Shortly after the game's release, DMA Design was sued by Pixar for allegedly copying the unicycle design and concept from their 1987 short film Red's Dream.
 Mike Dailly, one of the developers at DMA Design, commented, "The problem with Pixar was that they seemed to think that any computer generated unicycle was owned by them".
-DMA Design lost the lawsuit, and as a result, Nintendo had to terminate production of additional Unirally cartridges.
+DMA Design lost the lawsuit, and as a result, Nintendo had to terminate production of additional Uniracers cartridges.
 According to Dailly, "The deal was that Nintendo wouldn't make any more carts, so Unirally only sold the 300k initial run".
 Fellow DMA Design developer Robbie Graham recalled, "They took footage from Red's Dream and compared it to Unirally and the unicycles were virtually the same; this isn't a big surprise as there's not a lot of ways you can bring life to a unicycle without looking like the one Pixar did.
 The judge—being the moron that he was—agreed".

 The limited sales were one of the factors that led to DMA Design being sold to British video game company Gremlin Interactive, and then quickly again to American publisher Take-Two Interactive, to become a subsidiary of Rockstar Games.

 Reception

-GamePro gave a mixed review.
-They praised its fast pace and "hard-drivin' unicycle music" but criticised the sound effects and graphics, noting that the backgrounds are clean but boring and the unicycles "all look identical".
-They concluded that players should "try this addictive game".
-A reviewer for Next Generation similarly stated that Unirally is innovative and oddly compelling despite its superficial dullness, but noted that the excitement and novelty of the game diminish quickly.
-Ed Semrad of Electronic Gaming Monthly remarked, "While it lacks the charm of most ...
-Nintendo titles, there is bound to be a cult following".
-However, the other three members of the magazine's review crew gave Unirally a negative assessment, stating that while the graphics and controls are good, the game simply lacks excitement.
-Entertainment Weekly rated the game a B−.
+Uniracers received generally favorable reception from critics, holding a rating of 79% based on five reviews according to review aggregator GameRankings.
+GamePros Lawrence Neves praised the game's fast pacing and "hard-drivin' unicycle music", but criticised the sound effects and graphics, noting that the backgrounds are clean but boring and the unicycles "all look identical".
+Nintendo Power found the game fast-paced and fun, commending its visuals but noted the lack of variation with the racers and tracks.
+Next Generation stated that the game was innovative and oddly compelling despite its superficial dullness, but noted that the excitement and novelty diminished quickly.
+Electronic Gaming Monthlys four editors stated that while the graphics and controls were good, the game lacked charm and excitement.

-Nintendo Power complimented the graphics and that the game was fast-paced and fun, while finding that it lacked variation with the racers and tracks.